tari3x/csec-modex/README.markdown

 simple mac, simple xor, RPC, RPC-enc, and NSL.
 Unfortunately, we are not able to distribute the source code of the metering protocol, due to licensing restrictions.

+The ProVerif verification tool is being rewritten and is not currently functional.

 Download
 ========